On the Role of Randomization in Adversarially Robust Classification

 Now we do a similar development for $y=1$ and replacing the operator $\succ$ by $\ge$ to obtain:

-In the last equation, a change of variable $u = 1 - \alpha$ allows us to complete the calculations and obtain the desired result.
-Putting everything together, we obtain the following result about the original randomized classifier $h$:
+In the last equation, the change of variable $u = 1 - \alpha$ allows us to complete the calculations and obtain the desired result.
+Putting everything together, we obtain the following result about the original probabilistic classifier $\bh$: